Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 At this point your project is empty but configured for wxWidgets.
 Go to src, right click, add an existing file.
 Add EngageIDE.cpp and build and run the project.

-# Development Status
-EngageIDE is not ready yet.
-We are working on getting its first release out.
-We estimate this will happen by June 2023.

 # What is EngageUI?
 ### A user-engagement focused UI paradigm alternative to WIMP